tobydriscoll/markdown-cv/index.md

 For a filterable list with live links, go to [my web site](https://tobydriscoll.github.io/publication/).
 Or you can visit my [Google Scholar site](https://scholar.google.com/citations?user=V2c1tmAAAAAJ&hl=en).

 ### Books
+`2022`
+T. A. Driscoll and R. J. Braun. *Fundamentals of Numerical Computation: Julia Edition*, SIAM

 `2018`
 L. N. Trefethen, A. Birkisson, and T. A. Driscoll. *Exploring ODEs*, SIAM